yracine/device-type.myecobee/README.md

 /*********************************************************************************************

-<b>Click on the Smartapps link in the upper section of the following Marketsspace screen (last icon at the bottom), and then MyApps (last item in the list).</b
+<b>Click on the Smartapps link in the upper section of the following Marketspace screen (last icon at the bottom), and then MyApps (last item in the list).</b

 /*********************************************************************************************